Postmates review: On-demand food delivery, but at a cost

-Food delivery, where I live, is dictated by the distance a delivery-person can travel by bike before the costs to the restaurant become outweighed by the benefits.
-The restaurant sets this range, submits it to the food delivery apps to which it outsources order taking, such as Seamless or Delivery.com, and when you punch in your zip code, you’ll know instantly what’s available to you or not.
+Updated Dec.
+13, 2019: Food delivery, where I live, is dictated by the distance a delivery-person can travel by bike before the costs to the restaurant become outweighed by the benefits.
+The restaurant sets this range, submits it to the food delivery apps to which it outsources order taking, and when you punch in your ZIP code, you’ll know instantly what’s available to you or not.

-But I recently moved to a neighborhood with a different problem.
+I've encountered a common problem.
 There is plenty of great food within a given delivery range, but almost all of it is bank-breakingly expensive.
-The good, cheap stuff — a plate of dumplings for $5, for example — was out of reach as long as the restaurant couldn’t spare the cost of running its delivery staff up to my apartment.
+The good, cheap stuff was out of reach as long as the restaurant couldn’t spare the cost of running its delivery staff up to my apartment.

-You pay in the app and the amount you’re invoiced can include a number of fees.
-If your order is less than $12, you’ll pay a $1.99 Small Cart Fee, so suddenly I’m adding soup and an extra pork bun or two to my $5 dumplings in order to meet the minimum.
+There are a number of fees involved.
+If your order is less than $12, you’ll pay a $1.99 Small Cart Fee, so suddenly I’m adding extra to meet the minimum.
 Postmates also charges you a fee for the delivery itself, and another fee on top of that for the service.

 The service fee is 19.99% of the total, and Postmates caps the fee amount at $20.
-You’ll only pay the service fee when you order from a restaurant that hasn’t partnered with Postmates — a list which, more and more, seems to be growing.
-“Partnering” with Postmates means the restaurant pays the fee itself.
-If you ever have to pay a service fee, that’s Postmates passing this cost onto you.
+You’ll only pay the service fee when you order from a restaurant that hasn’t partnered with Postmates.

 In the app, restaurants that do partner have a green check mark next to their name, which indicates that you won’t be assessed a service fee.
 (You’ll still have to pay a delivery fee if you don’t have Unlimited.)

 When Postmates works, and when it’s not price-gouging you, it’s a blessing.
 Because the food arrives so fast, there’s a better chance it’ll be hot than when ordering directly from the restaurant.
-The Postmates app, while often confusing in design, has a GPS function that tracks your Postmate from beginning to end, so you never wonder about where the hell your delivery is as the pangs in your stomach grow increasingly debilitating.
+The Postmates app, while often confusing in design, has a GPS function that tracks your Postmate from beginning to end, so you never wonder about where the hell your delivery is as you grow hungrier.